ibm-cloud-docs/solution-tutorials/isolated-cloud-foundry-enterprise-apps.md

    ```
    {: codeblock}
 2. Access the service using your browser.
 The `route` to the service will be shown as part of the `push` command's output.
 The resulting URL will be similar to `https://welcome.<your-cfee-cluster-domain>`.
 Refresh the page to see alternating languages.
-3. Return to the `sample-resource-service-brokers` folder and edit the Node.js sample implementation `sample-resource-service-brokers/node-resource-service-broker/testresourceservicebroker.js` with adding url after line 854 with adding the cluster URL.
+3. Return to the `sample-resource-service-brokers` folder, edit the Node.js sample implementation `sample-resource-service-brokers/node-resource-service-broker/testresourceservicebroker.js`.
+Go to line 854 and add the `url` field to the `credentials` object, replacing the placeholder with your cluster domain name:

    ```javascript
    // TODO - Do your actual work here